Remote Learning Guide for Parents/Carers

 What does my child need for their learning?

 Their school chromebook, internet access, and basic stationery (paper, pens, pencils etc).
 It is also very helpful if they are in a busy household for them to have headphones for their Chromebook.
-All students have their Chromebook and if you need any help with any of these other items we can provide them - please email email@example.com and we will arrange to deliver them.
+All students have their Chromebook.
+If you need any other resources, or if your child runs out of stationery, exercise books, or other materials, please fill in this short form https://forms.gle/wEobhrmgmBgjEWRT7 and we will arrange to deliver the resources home.

 When will my child’s lessons take place?